stevenmnocent/osticket-prereqs/README.md

 <img src="https://static.wixstatic.com/media/2ebf04_b589fb61255f4778b73871ffb880c6b5~mv2.png" height="80%" width="80%" alt="osTicket: Prerequisites and Installation"/>
 </p>
 <p>
-28. Right-Click on HeidiSQL → Create new → Database and for the name type “osTicket.”
+Step 28: Create a new database in HeidiSQL by right-clicking and selecting "Create new", then entering "osTicket" as the name.
 </p>
 <br />